-Members aged 18-75 with type 1 or 2 diabetes who have had one of the following:
+Members aged 18-75 with type 1 or 2 Diabetes who have had one of the following:

-- Two outpatient, observation or emergency department visits on different dates of service with a diagnosis of diabetes during the calendar year or prior year.
-The visit type doesn't need to be the same for the two visits. - One nonacute inpatient encounter with a diagnosis of diabetes during the calendar year or prior year. - Insulin or hypoglycemics/antihyperglycemics dispensed on an ambulatory basis during the calendar year or prior year.
+- Two Outpatient Value Sets, Observation Value Set or emergency department visits on different dates of service with a diagnosis of diabetes during the calendar year or prior year.
+The visit type doesn't need to be the same for the two visits. - One Nonacute Inpatient Stay with a diagnosis of Diabetes during the calendar year or prior year. - Insulin or hypoglycemics/antihyperglycemics dispensed on an ambulatory basis during the calendar year or prior year.

-The statin sub-measure focuses only on members aged 40-75 without atherosclerotic cardiovascular disease.
+The statin sub-measure reviews members aged 40-75 without atherosclerotic cardiovascular disease.
+The kidney disease sub measures reviews members aged 18-85.

-Members who had only gestational diabetes or steroid-induced diabetes during the calendar year or prior year or who are 66 years of age and older with frailty and advanced illness during the year are excluded.
+Members who had only gestational diabetes or steroid-induced diabetes during the calendar year or prior year or who are 66 years of age and older with Frailty Symptom Value Set and Advanced Illness during the year are excluded.
 The statin sub-measure has additional exclusions, which can be found in the healthcare effectiveness data and information set (HEDIS®) technical specifications.